Completing the Hague Abduction Convention Application

 • Birth Certificate: Submit an original or certified copy of each child’s birth certificate.
 If your child was born in a country that does not issue birth certificates, please submit the family certificate instead.

-• Never Married: If you and the alleged taking parent were never married, and you are seeking the return of your child, you will need to provide evidence of your custodial rights as they existed at the time of wrongful removal or retention, such as a state statute, case law, or affidavit of law.
+• Never Married: Provide evidence of your custodial rights.
+They must have existed at the time of wrongful removal or retention.
+This can include a court order, state statute, case law, or affidavit of law.